-The most important thing to remember is that any returns you get from your investments through the CPFIS will go back to your CPF accounts.
+The most important thing to remember about CPFIS is that any returns you get will go back to your CPF accounts.
 That means you should ideally be investing with the future in mind.

 What are the potential returns of CPFIS investments?